webmakaka/The-Modern-GraphQL-Bootcamp-2019/02-graphql-prisma/README.md

 <br/>

-I recreate postgresql database (heroku).
+I recreated postgresql database (heroku).
 Because there was a strange error.

 <br/>